cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Colonel Reginald Hawthorne," Lestrade declared, "you are under arrest for conspiracy and treason."

 The man who had controlled secrets sat silent as the cuffs clicked shut.

+Lady Blackwood's quiet dignity seemed to fill the room.
+"You underestimated my son's determination, Colonel.
+He was more than your schemes."

 ![Chapter 10 B](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter10B.webp)